 If you’re a fan of DC Comics, then you know Kara Zor-El has a lot of things to juggle.
 Sometimes it gets really hard to carry the weight of the human world on her alien shoulders and keep up with her human side.
 Kara also has to deal with anxiety, just like the rest of us.
 Luckily, she has a few amazing happy helpers in her life to support her and help her build and maintain resilience.

-Happy helpers, sidekicks, go-to resources or whatever you want to call them are tools you reach out to when you’re feeling down, unmotivated, tired, feeling anxious.
+On this Ship, happy helpers, sidekicks, go-to resources or whatever you want to call them, are tools you reach out to when you’re feeling down, unmotivated, tired, feeling anxious.

 Anxiety drains us from our energy and keeps us from moving forward.
 Thinking ourselves back to positivity and love often is easier said than done and we need some tools and tricks to help - well, do the trick.

-Certain go-to resources - happy helpers, as we like to call them, and positive reference experiences (we’ll refer to them as PREs) are a great way of training your brain to go into that positive, safe and loving place.
+Certain go-to resources - happy helpers, as we like to call them, and positive reference experiences (PREs) are a great way of training your brain to go into that positive, safe and loving place.

 Happy helpers can be found in nature, in other people, role models, historic figures, affirmations, stones and minerals, stress balls, you name it.